Resource Navigator Program

 Students work out of Wingra Family Medical Center and Northeast Family Medical Center, partnering with patients to identify social service and legal, assist patients in connecting to needed resources, follow up with patients to be sure that the connection was made and evaluate the quality of the resources provided.

-Summer 2019 Opportunity for New Resource Navigators.
+Summer 2019 Opportunity for New Resource Navigators is now CLOSED.

 - Enroll in Legal Studies 694, 3 credits, June 3-August 8